toteload/advent-of-code/2023/README.md

 I will exclude printing the solution from the timing.
 I run the solutions on a desktop with a 12-core Ryzen 9 7900X and 32GB RAM.

-Input files are not provided, because of Advent of Code prefers it that people don't share them.
+Input files are not provided, because Advent of Code prefers it that people don't share them.